himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 #### Switching to the new mode
 ##### arandr
-To switch to the new mode, I like to use the GUI tool, `arandr`.
-Simply right click on the display's rectangle, and select the new mode name from the "Resolution" list (Or *Outputs* -> *Monitor Name* -> *Resolution* -> *New MODE NAME* in the menubar).
+To switch to the new mode, I like to use a GUI tool named `arandr`.
+Simply right click on the display's rectangle, and select the new mode name from the "Resolution" list (Or *Outputs* -> *Monitor Name* -> *Resolution* -> *New MODE NAME* in the menu bar).

 <a href="/img/posts/sub-monitor-workflows-with-xrandr/arandr-select-newmode.png"><img alt="Using arandr to select new mode" src="/img/posts/sub-monitor-workflows-with-xrandr/arandr-select-newmode.png" style="max-width: 100%;"/></a>
 <div class="caption">Using `arandr` to select new mode (SO many resolutions XD )</div>